 |KIM GLADDING, Fundraising & Volunteer Coordinator, Board Secretary|

 |Kim has been involved in dog rescue since 2002 and joined Speaking of Dogs Rescue in 2008.
 She’s always had a passion for animals, which is often recounted when her parents tell stories of all the strays she brought home while growing up.
 Despite holding down a full-time job, Kim believes volunteering to help rescue animals is what she’s meant to do in life.
 She enjoys being the volunteer and fundraising coordinator since it allows her to put her organizational skills to good use, raise awareness and guide a fabulous team of volunteers in their endeavours to raise much needed funds to help the rescue dogs.
-Kim currently shares her home with her husband and her Speaking of Dogs Rescue girl Nikki (shown in photo).
+Kim currently shares her home with her husband and her Speaking of Dogs Rescue girls Nikki (shown in photo) and Shyla.|

 |There was always a dog in Linda’s life until retirement and extended travel made it unfeasible.
-Then, until they sold their home two years ago, Linda and her husband Ron fostered nursing mother cats and their litters for Toronto Animal Services.
+Luckily, she now gets to spend time with her “grand-dog”,Tessa.
+Until they sold their home, Linda and her husband Ron fostered nursing mother cats and their litters for Toronto Animal Services.
 Cats or dogs – Linda is ready to help animals in need.
 She came to know Speaking of Dogs Rescue while volunteering at a local SPCA shelter where she also served on that shelter’s board and has continued her life-long interest in dogs, their health and well-being.
 While working in the corporate world, she was a long-standing member of the Board of Directors of The Ontario March of Dimes and served as the Board’s President.
 A particular focus of hers was board governance and development.
-In retirement, Linda has been an active member of Ryerson’s LIFE institute and was on the committee which created LIFE’s first strategic plan.
-She takes interest courses at LIFE and works on improving her French language skills.
-She also volunteers at Ryerson as a “Conversational Connections” coach, working one on one with foreign-language students, to help them improve their conversational English.|
+In retirement, Linda has continued with life-long learning in areas of interest and works on improving her French language skills.
+She also volunteers to help foreign-language students improve their conversational English.|

 |NANCY FORAN, Newsletter Editor|

 |Nancy can’t remember what came first, her love of animals or her love of language, but both have featured prominently in her life for as long as she can remember.
 Growing up, when not playing with the family dog, she would generally be reading.
 She acquired her first rescue pet while still in university, when she took in a kitten from a litter that had been abandoned in a barn.
 A cat from the Toronto Humane Society followed a few years later, and a few years after that she applied to adopt a dog from Speaking of Dogs Rescue.
 After a brief conversation with Lorraine she decided to foster instead and provided temporary homes for three wonderful dogs.
 She failed fostering 101 with her fourth foster, Bailey (Lincoln at the time), a beautiful American Eskimo cross.
 She works full-time as a freelance copyeditor and proof reader, and she shares her home – and home office – with Bailey, her cat Homer (adopted from Annex Cat Rescue), and her boyfriend.|

 |Cathy discovered Speaking of Dogs Rescue when she and her husband adopted a wheaten terrier puppy in 2008.
 Cathy grew up surrounded by gerbils, hamsters, guinea pigs, parakeets, fish and cats, but dogs have always held an extra special place in her heart.
 Her first dog was a feisty lhasa apso who didn’t let her size stop her from hiking mountain trails in B.C.
-Cathy is a registered graphic designer and she and her husband own their own large format printing company.
+Cathy is a registered graphic designer at a large format printing company.